 5The sea is his, for he made it, and the dry land, which his hands have formed.
 6O come, let us worship and bow down, let us kneel before the Lord, our Maker!
 Refrain

 7For he is our God, and we are the people of his pasture, and the sheep of his hand.
 O that today you would listen to his voice!
 8Do not harden your hearts, as at Meribah, as on the day at Massah in the wilderness...
 Refrain

 We don't talk much about royalty – kings, queens, etc. Or do we?
-We know particularly the British royals are well aware of their position sof service to the people.
+We know particularly the British royals are well aware of their positions of service to the people.
 What about others in authority?
 Government leaders such as presidents, prime ministers, senators, mayors, members of parliament, city or town council— in a democracy, the people elect most of those leaders, so technically their decisions are supposed to respond to the will of the people.
 Bosses in a workplace?
 Manager, supervisor, CEO...
 Church?
 In most mainline church polities, voting members of the congregation elect the governing board (council, session, consistory, vestry).
-In episcopal polity that designate the minister of word and sacrament "rector" or ruler rather than pastor, that person wields a kind of authority the pastor in most Lutheran, Presbyterian, etc. churches doesn't have.
+In episcopal polity that designates the minister of word and sacrament as "rector" or ruler rather than pastor, that person wields a kind of authority the pastor in most Lutheran, Presbyterian, etc. churches doesn't have.
 However, the resident pastor – whether interim or settled – is responsible for the theology that goes down.

 Today is the last Sunday in Revised Common Lectionary Year A that features the gospel we received from the community gathered around Matthew.
 What are some of Matthew's features?